yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/button.md

 | Attribute |   Function Explanation
 | -------------- | ----------- |
-|Target| Node with script component.
+|Target| Node with the script component.
 |Component| Script component name.
-|Handler| Assign a callback function which will be triggered when user click Button and release.
+|Handler| Assign a call-back function which will be triggered when the user clicks and releases the Button.

 #### Detailed explanation

-Button currently only support On Click event, which means the corresponding callback function will be triggered only when users click and release Button.
+Button currently only supports the On Click event.
+This means only when users click and release the Button will the corresponding call-back function be triggered.

 ---

-Keep moving on to [ProgressBar component reference](progress.md) 。
+Keep moving on to read [ProgressBar Component reference](progress.md).